gurleencodes/AI-Studio/README.md

 # AI-Studio Summary
---> (to be added after final presentation – Dec 6th) --> Performed data cleaning and feature engineering on IRS and demographic datasets.
+--> to be added after final presentation day – Dec 6th

+--> Performed data cleaning and feature engineering on IRS and demographic datasets.

 --> Developed a custom ZIP-code–level Social Vulnerability Index (SVI), providing a more granular alternative to the county-level SVI available from SDS.
 --> Created an interactive vulnerability map for New York State, featuring:
 --> Categorization of ZIP codes into low, moderate, high, and severe vulnerability tiers.